ksurana21/revpref/README.md

 #> [1] 0 8
 ```

-The first output is a binary indicator telling us whether or not the
+The first output is a binary indicator telling us whether the data set
-data set passed the rationality test.
-Here, we see that the first output
+passed the GARP test.
+Here, we see that the first output is 0 which
-is 0 which means that the data set is inconsistent with GARP.
-The second
+means that the data set is inconsistent with GARP.
+The second output
-output indicates that there are 8 GARP violations.
-In this example, we
+indicates that there are 8 GARP violations.
+In this example, we did not
-did not specify the efficiency level, in which case the default value of
+specify the efficiency level, in which case the default value of 1 was
-1 was applied.
-In the next example, we check GARP at the efficiency
+applied.
+In the next example, we check GARP at the efficiency level e =
-level e = 0.90.
+0.90.

 ``` r